songsong945/songsong945.github.io/index.md

 title: About
 ---

-I am a PhD student at the Institute for Logic, Language, and Computation at the University of Amsterdam.
+I am a Master student at Wuhan University.
 I work on data-efficient machine translation through the induction of latent structure in translation data.
 My research is part of the European [GoURMET](http://gourmet-project.eu/) project.
 My thesis adviser is [dr. Wilker Ferreira Aziz](http://wilkeraziz.github.io/).

 You can find my CV [here](/assets/files/CV.pdf).